OGC Op. No. 11-01-07

 May a licensed insurance agent or broker co-sponsor seminars with a law firm in order to provide general insurance advice to employers?

 Yes.
-A licensed insurance agent or broker may co-sponsor seminars with a law firm in order to provide general insurance advice to employers, as long as the seminars do not violate Insurance Law
+A licensed insurance agent or broker may co-sponsor seminars with a law firm in order to provide general insurance advice to employers, as long as the seminars do not violate Insurance Law §§ 2324, 4224, or any other applicable provision of the Insurance Law.

 The inquirer states that she represents an entity that holds insurance agent and broker licenses to sell property/casualty, life, and accident and health insurance in New York.
 The inquirer’s client proposes to enter into a transaction with a law firm whereby both entities will co-sponsor for employers seminars for employers that focus on insurance and employment risk management issues.
 Her client will describe issues that may arise in the administration of employers’ benefits programs, including employee benefits, and employment practices liability insurance (“EPLI”).
 The inquirer’s client may also discuss: appropriate language for employee handbooks; COBRA rights and benefits; federal health care reform legislation; expected future market conditions for health insurance; claims, coverages and exclusions under EPLI policies; employment discrimination issues; and employer best practices.
 Invitations to the seminar will be sent by e-mail blasts, sometimes to a particular trade association, and mass mailings.
 However, the invitations are not only sent to insurance clients.
 Furthermore, the inquirer states that there will be no incentive given to attend the program, other than the information provided, nor will there be any dissemination of information about, or solicitation of, any particular insurance product.
 In other words, the seminars are open to the general public and to special groups without regard to insured status, and no obligation is imposed upon attendees to apply for or purchase insurance through the insurance producer.